Cover of Anna Karenina

 GBM Assessment (Score: 9/10)

-Anna Karenina opens with one of the most famous sentences in world literature — "Happy families are all alike; every unhappy family is unhappy in its own way" — and proceeds to develop a double narrative of extraordinary psychological and moral complexity.
+Anna Karenina opens with a famous sentences in world literature — "Happy families are all alike; every unhappy family is unhappy in its own way" — and proceeds to develop a double narrative of exceptional psychological and moral complexity.
 Leo Tolstoy interweaves the tragic story of Anna's adulterous passion and social ruin with the spiritual quest of Levin, creating a novel that William Faulkner called "the best novel yet written."

 Germany & Russia, 1876-1877